sbalaji09/Orbis/frontend/app/dashboard/playground/README.md

 - Check that the key format is correct (starts with correct prefix)

 ### Slow Response Times
-- Some models (GPT-5/GPT-4o) are slower than others
+- Some models (OpenAI / Mistral) can be slower than others
 - Groq and DeepSeek typically respond fastest
 - Network latency affects all models equally